ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-mint-an-nft/index.md

 ![View your NFT transaction hash on Etherscan](https://cdn-images-1.medium.com/max/5200/0*Q7IfLIhtVnNtAJn-.png)*View your NFT transaction hash on Etherscan*

 And that’s it!
-You’ve now deployed AND minted with a NFT on the Ethereum blockchain 🤑
+You’ve now deployed AND minted with a NFT on the Ethereum blockchain <Emoji text=":money_mouth_face:" size={1} />

 Using the mint-nft.js you can mint as many NFT's as your heart (and wallet) desires!
 Just be sure to pass in a new tokenURI describing the NFT's metadata (otherwise, you'll just end up making a bunch of identical ones with different IDs).

-Presumably, you’d like to be able to show off your NFT in your wallet — so be sure to check out Part 3: How to View Your NFT in Your Wallet!
+Presumably, you’d like to be able to show off your NFT in your wallet — so be sure to check out [Part 3: How to View Your NFT in Your Wallet](/developers/tutorials/how-to-view-nft-in-metamask/)!